latenitecoding/algo_owls/README.md

 For the Java branch: `git checkout hotjava`

 For the Java solutions branch: `git checkout hotjava-solutions`

+### Julia
+For the Julia branch: `git checkout roberts`

+For the Julia solutions branch: `git checkout roberts-solutions`

+### Lean
+For the Lean branch: `git checkout leanonme`

+For the Lean solutions branch: `git checkout leanonme-solutions`

+### OCaml
+For the OCaml branch: `git checkout humpday`

+For the OCaml solutions branch: `git checkout humpday-solutions`

 ### Python
 For the Python branch: `git checkout pyday`